DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 Description: 8 seat single engined high wing utility aircraft

-Comments: GA8-TC is offered with a turbocharged engine
+Comments: The GA8-TC is powered with a turbocharged engine

 1. Wikipedia entry